NairaBet Founder Empowers Entrepreneurs with N5.2M at Youth Summit — Nigeria Today

 According to him, entries will soon be announced for the next beneficiaries of the 5th edition of YECO, adding that funds will be bigger for the next one.

-The post NairaBet Founder Empowers Entrepreneurs with N5.2M at Youth Summit appeared first on THISDAYLIVE.
+The post NairaBet Founder Empowers Entrepreneurs with N5.2M at Youth Summit appeared first on INFORMATION NIGERIA.

 Do you have something awesome to share with the world?
 Click here to share